 As we discussed in The Truth About Memory Supplements, most ingredients found in brain boosters lack clinical evidence showing their effectiveness.
 Is this the case with Adderum, too?

-As a Nootropic, Are Adderum’s Ingredients Effective?
+Are Adderum’s Ingredients Effective?

 There wasn’t a full label on the supplement’s website during our research, although we are told Adderum contains tyrosine, GABA, bacopa monnieri, alpha-gpc, vinpocetine, and huperzine A. What does science say about these ingredients?